-The racing will take place from approximately 10 am – 3 pm.
-There will be a mid-day break.
+The racing will take place from approximately 8 am – 1 pm.
+There will be a late-morning break.

 What is a Survivor Boat?

-A survivor boat is a team of individuals who have all battled some form of cancer.
+A survivor boat is a team of individuals who have battled some form of cancer.

 Will there be food and beverages available?

-Local vendors in the Weirs Beach/Boardwalk area will be open.
-Teams and guests are welcome to bring pop-up tents, blankets, chairs, food etc. to make themselves comfortable!
+Food Vendors will be in the park on Saturday.
+Teams and guests are welcome to bring pop-up tents, blankets, chairs, food, etc. to make themselves comfortable!

 There is metered parking in the park as well as on Lakeside Avenue which runs along the park and the lake.